sunmer/devsharks/README.md

 The code showcases the Vue stack when built with TypeScript.
 Everything is neatly containerised and shows how to write clean and modular code which is simple to debug.

-Concepts which are fully implemented are AJAX requests via Axios, VUE template files, form validation via Vee-Validate, dummy JWT authentication and hot reloading via Webpack.
+##Features
+* Fully implemented in TypeScript
+* VueJS, Vuex, Vue-Router used
+* Vee-Validate for validation
+* Webpack for watching and building
+* VUE template files with SASS, TypeScript and HTML
+* AXIOS for Ajax requests
+* JSON server for persisting data

+##How to install

 * Install docker
-* Install JSONServer globally
+* Install JSON server globally - https://github.com/typicode/json-server
 * Run JSONServer with `json-server --watch db.json --routes routes.json`
+* Go to /web folder and run `npm install`
-* Run `docker-compose up`
+* Go to root folder and run `docker-compose up`
 * Access `localhost:8080` to see the app in action